gsamokovarov/web-console/README.markdown

 **A [VT100] compatible terminal.**

 Running `rails console` is quite handy.
-Sometimes, through, you can't easily access it, or maybe you want to easily share your session with a friend without configuring a remote desktop server.
+Sometimes, though, you can't easily access it, or maybe you want to easily share your session with a friend without configuring a remote desktop server.